Skip To Main Content

 You will receive a confirmation email from the Online Course Coordinator letting you know you have been officially enrolled in the course you requested.
 Copies of any emails will also be sent to parents/guardians and your school counselor.
 The online course will appear on your schedule in Home Access Center (HAC).
 Before the course starts you will receive emails with information about your teacher, accessing the online platform, and a schedule of tentative dates if face-to-face meetings are required.

-Tentative Online Courses Fall/Spring 2025-2026
+Online Courses Fall/Spring 2026-27

 Course offerings are subject to change based on MSDE approval and student requests in May.